Risks of Mixing Heroin With Other Addictive SubstancesYou are here:

 Our secure, supportive environment promotes healing and helps clients achieve lasting results.
 We strive to treat each person with respect during their time with us and to focus on their individual preferences and concerns.

-More information about our program can be obtained by calling our Lancaster, CA facility, where the path to recovery begins at our door.
+You can learn more about our program by calling our Lancaster, CA facility, where the path to recovery begins at our door.

 - nida.nih.gov/ – Overdose Death Rates